 Diesel Pulp Kitbash Project: White Tsar Tank

 In the ’49 setting, the Crimea remains under the control of the White Russians, loyalists to the Russian monarchy despite losing most of their territory to the Soviet Union.
-The White Russians are commanded by Anastasia the Great, also known as the “Black Dutchess,” the last surviving child of Czar Nicholas II.
-Anastacia is a military genius with a reputation for ambushes and nasty surprises, a lifetime of conflict, and mysterious ties to the legendary Rasputin.
+The White Russians are commanded by Anastasia the Great, also known as the “Black Duchess,” the last surviving child of Czar Nicholas II.
+Anastacia is a military genius with a reputation for ambushes and nasty surprises, a lifetime of conflict, and a cabal of loyal psychic stranniks with mysterious ties to the legendary Rasputin.

 I plan to kitbash a “White Tsar” tank model.
 Here we have a picture of the real-world Tsar Tank prototype, circa 1914.
 This thing was massive, but never worked well.
 In the ’49 setting, many of its shortcomings were solved and, while it was never a great armor unit, it remained active through the Russian Civil War, almost exclusively in the hands of the White Army.